The Structural Philosophy Behind My Work

 A precise breakdown of how identity actually reorganises.
 This framework explores governance under pressure, redistribution of internal authority, shadow integration, and why awareness alone does not create structural change.

-The Living Identity Model
+The Identity Architecture Model